Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 Theaters, museums and galleries are permitted to reopened.

-Travel within Wales is permitted, as is travel abroad under the traffic light system.
+Travel within Wales and the rest of the UK is permitted, as is travel abroad under the traffic light system.

-Wales is currently at what the country classifies as Covid alert level one, and is currently considering when to move to alert level zero and what that would look like.
+Wales is currently at what the country classifies as Covid alert level one.

+The country will complete the move to level one on July 17, from which point up to six people can meet indoors in private homes or holiday accommodation.

+Organized indoor events will recommence for up to 1,000 people seated or 200 people standing, while Wales will remove the legal restrictions on the number of people who can gather together outdoors.

-The Welsh government has confirmed that face coverings will continue to be required by law in certain settings — such as on public transport — in alert level one.
+Wales plans to move to Covid alert level 0 on August 7, removing the remaining legal Covid restrictions.
+The Welsh government has confirmed that face coverings will continue to be required by law in certain indoor settings, but not in hospitality venues.

-Wales next review of its Covid regulations will take place on July 14.
-Wales has not pinpointed a date when remaining Covid restrictions will be lifted.

 - Scotland